-Frequency & Medium of Publication
+Frequency of Publication

-The Disclosures are prepared on an annual basis at a minimum and, where deemed necessary, more frequently and are published on its website and can be found at "Legal documents" section under "Pillar 3 Disclosures".
-They are published in conjunction with the date of publication of the financial statements (or where no publication of financial statements is required, the Disclosures are published in conjunction with the date of submission of the audited financial statements to the CySEC).
+The Disclosures are reviewed on an annual basis at a minimum and, where deemed necessary, more frequently.
+They are published in conjunction with the date of publication of the financial statements (or where no publication of financial statements is required, the Disclosures are published in conjunction with the date of submission of the audited financial statements to the BAFIN).
+The Company's Financial Statements were prepared in accordance with the general requirements of the local German GAAP - Handelsgesetzbuch "HGB" and specific requirements for the Financial Services Industry as stipulated ("RechKredV" and "HGB").

-Verification
+Independent Verification